-The Positive Charge team is made up of six core staff who are all passionate about the energy transition to a zero carbon future for all communities.
+All the members of the team are passionate about the energy transition to a zero carbon future for all communities.
 We come from diverse backgrounds and bring a range of skills to the enterprise.
-Engineering, art, education, business, community development, administration, town planning and even a yoga instructor and a former chef!
+Engineering, art, education, business, community development, administration and several musicians!

 You can read more about each of our team members below.